Mary Ellen Best: Early life

 Best was born in York in 1809, the daughter of doctor Charles Best (associated with Bootham Park Hospital from 1804 to 1815) and his wife, Mary Norcliffe Dalton.
 Her sister Rosamond Best (c.1808-1881) was also an accomplished artist, often signing her artworks "R.B.".

 The Bests grew up on Little Blake Street near the York Minster.
-At the age of six (1815), Best's family moved to Nice in France for three years, where Mary Ellen Best's father died in 1817; the family returned to England in 1818.
-Mary Ellen's father left £1,000 to both her and her sister, to be inherited at the age of 21.
-Best attended a boarding school in her teens during which time she received lessons from a well-qualified art teacher, George Haugh.
+In 1815, when Best was aged six, her family moved to Nice in France and stayed there for three years.
+Mary Ellen Best's father died there in 1817; and the family returned to England in 1818.
+Mary Ellen's father left £1,000 to each of the sisters, to be inherited at the age of 21.
+Best attended a boarding school in her teens, during which time she received lessons from a well-qualified art teacher, George Haugh.

 Like many middle-class women, she was educated in painting and drawing for leisurely pleasure and to attract a suitable husband.
-However, she achieved a level of success above that of an amateur, and she decided to continue her artistic pursuits.
+However, she achieved a level of success above that of an amateur and she decided to continue her artistic pursuits.